isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-Basketball.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Competitive basketball is a popular team sport in which two competing
-teams of 5 players play on a rectangle court to try and outscore each other through the basketball hoops at opposing ends.
+teams of five players play on a rectangle court to try and outscore each other through the basketball hoops at opposing ends.
 The TP Basketball Teams (Men &amp; Women) compete in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Games annually.
 <br>
 <br><strong>Achievements:</strong>